- Diseases, Disorders & Conditions

 Remembering the Young Glen Campbell

 It makes me sad to think of Glen Campbell being attacked by Alzheimer’s.
 In the late sixties and early seventies, I was a faithful fan of his music and comedy TV variety show, ‘The Glen Campbell Goodtime Hour.’
-Recalling how much I enjoyed his pop hits of that time launches the strains of ‘Gentle on my Mind’ playing inside my head, his clear voice singing.
+Recalling how much I enjoyed his pop hits of that time launches the strains of ‘Gentle on my Mind’ playing inside my head, his clear voice singing the lyrics.
 Another favorite was ‘By the Time I Get to Phoenix.’
 I bought his albums and played them frequently, singing along with enthusiasm.

 By the late ‘70s, Campbell’s star waned as pop music evolved.
 He started drinking heavily, using drugs and was embroiled in a stormy relationship with country music singer Tanya Tucker, who had her own addictions.
 After they broke up in a booze-fueled fight that brought forth both the police and lots of tabloid coverage, he slowly pulled his life back together and rejuvenated his career with country and gospel music.